EmmerichS/coin-exchange/README.md

 This project was built in conjunction with my instructor at the Ivan on Tech Academy as an introduction to React.
+It's main purpose is as a point of reference for myself.

 # Getting Started with Create React App